top of page

 "1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria's Inner Harbour"

-Twenty years later, in 1966, with Canada's 100th birthday fast approaching, Victoria's city council sought to breathe life back into their world-famous Inner Harbour.
-The city and its magnificent harbour had fallen silent over the years as newer and bigger ferries began shipping tourists to newer and bigger ports.
-But now it was time to bring the tourists back.
-As the provincial capital, Victoria was expected to lead British Columbia in Canada's country-wide centennial celebration.
+Twenty years later, in 1966, with Canada’s centennial fast approaching, Victoria’s city council sought to revive activity in the Inner Harbour.
+Passenger traffic had declined as newer ferries began carrying tourists to larger ports elsewhere, and the city was under pressure to draw them back.
+As the provincial capital, Victoria was expected to play a leading role in the nationwide celebrations.

 1966::An All-Aluminum Skydeck Tower For Victoria's Inner Harbour